 Port Douglas Wedding Ceremony

-" How fortunate we were on engaging you as our celebrant!
+" How fortunate we were on engaging you as our wedding celebrant at our Port Douglas wedding!
 Thank you so much for helping us with and guiding us through our vows and ceremony.
 It was a memorable occasion, solemn, meaningful and filled with laughter.
 We couldn't have asked for more.
 Our day was perfect."
 Anna & Michael June 2017

 Port Douglas is one of the tropics little gems that just so happens to make the perfect wedding backdrop.
 Its a stop-you-in-your-tracks kind of place filled with palm fringed beaches and breathtaking scenery at every turn.
 In other words, it's everything a tropical wedding should be.